Amplifying LGBTQIA+ voices for improved health and care

 Patients identifying as bisexual report even worse experiences.
 They’re least likely to recommend or give high rankings (9 or 10 out of 10) than gay or lesbian patients.

-Patients who report their sexual orientation as "other” (i.e., not gay, lesbian, or straight) report worse-than-average experiences on all measures aside from the physician environment.
-The total number of respondents who select "other” is similar to the number who select the categories of lesbian or bisexual, indicating that it’s important for "other” to remain an option for self-identification.
+Patients who report their sexual orientation as "other” (i.e., not gay, lesbian, or straight) report worse-than-average experiences on all measures aside from the physician environment.-The total number of respondents who select "other” is similar to the number who select the categories of lesbian or bisexual, indicating that it’s important for "other” to remain an option for self-identification.

 The group of patients who did not feel comfortable reporting their sexual orientation and selected “prefer not to answer” on the survey report the lowest top-box scores across all measures—likely indicating that they don’t feel comfortable or safe enough to disclose this aspect of their identity.